Oil and casein on canvas, 95 5/8 x 237 3/4 in.

 Find more information on: Mural, Jackson Pollock, Peggy Guggenheim, Abstract Expressionism, and view correspondence about the painting from 1948–1974.

-Mural will be on view at the Columbia Museum of Art in Columbia, SC, from December 7, 2018–May 19, 2019.
+Mural will be on view at the Museum of Fine Arts in Boston, MA, from July 1, 2019–February 23, 2020.
 In 2014 the painting finished a two-year technical study and conservation treatment by research scientists at the Getty Conservation Institute (GCI) and conservators at the J. Paul Getty Museum.